diffplug/spotless-cli/README.md

                           One of: AOSP, GOOGLE
                           (default: GOOGLE)
   -v, --use-version=<useVersion>
-                          The version of google java format to use.
-Must be >= 1.8.
+                          The version of google-java-format to use.
                           (default: 1.28.0)
   -V, --version           Print version information and exit.